Akhele/serial-communication/README.md

 ### Platform Setup

 #### Android
-- The app requires USB permissions which are already configured in `AndroidManifest.xml`
+- USB and Bluetooth permissions are configured in `AndroidManifest.xml`
-- Connect your USB device via USB OTG adapter
+- For Android 12+, the app requests `BLUETOOTH_SCAN` and `BLUETOOTH_CONNECT`
-- Grant USB permissions when prompted
+- Connect USB devices via OTG; grant permissions when prompted

 #### iOS
-- iOS has limited USB serial support
+- iOS has limited USB serial support (prefer Bluetooth on iOS)
-- Consider using Bluetooth or WiFi-based communication for iOS devices
-- The app structure supports iOS but may need additional configuration for specific use cases
+- Bluetooth usage descriptions are included in `Info.plist`
+- Background mode `bluetooth-central` is enabled for stable BLE sessions

 ## Usage

+### Bluetooth (BLE) Connection — Default
+When the app launches, it opens the Configuration screen with the Bluetooth tab selected by default.

+1. Ensure Bluetooth is enabled on your phone
+2. Open the app (Bluetooth tab appears first)
+3. Tap refresh to scan and select the LoRa Bridge device (e.g., "Heltec V3 LoRa Bridge")
+4. Connect and switch to the Messaging tab to chat
+5. Messages are exchanged over BLE and, via the board, over LoRa

-### Basic Serial Communication
+### Basic Serial Communication (USB)
 1. **Connect Device**: Connect your USB serial device to your mobile device
 2. **Select Device**: Choose your device from the dropdown list
 3. **Configure Settings**: Adjust baud rate if needed (default: 9600)